Energy Performance Certificates

 Note: These regulations will not however apply to lettings of less than 6 months or long leases above 99 years.

 A property will also be exempted if it has:

 - a) already had energy saving measures put in place or b) no such measures can be undertaken;

 - Third party consent is unobtainable from parties such as planning departments, mortgage lenders, superior landlords or in instances where consent to access the property is not given;

 - When any independent surveyor states that such energy upgrades would reduce the property value by more than 5% or cause damage.

 POWERS OF TRADING STANDARDS OFFICERS

-Trading Standards Officers (TSOs) currently have the power to require the ’relevant person’ (i.e. the seller or landlord) to produce copies of the EPC for inspection and to take copies if necessary.
-The power to require the production of documents is now extended to include persons acting on behalf of the seller or landlord – e.g. estate agents and letting agents.
-This means, for example, that TSOs will be authorised to require estate agents to produce evidence showing that an EPC has been commissioned where they are marketing a building without one.
+Trading Standards Officers (TSOs) have the power to get the ’relevant person’ (i.e. the seller or landlord) to produce copies of the EPC for inspection and to take copies if necessary.
+The power to get the production of documents is now extended to include persons acting on behalf of the seller or landlord – e.g. estate agents and letting agents.
+This means that TSOs for example will be authorised to get estate agents to produce evidence showing that an EPC has been commissioned where they are marketing a building without one.